Dutch Design Week 2021

 For this project, we are working with rapeseed wax: a local, safe and easy-to-process product as a sustainable alternative to paraffin candles.
 Another advantage of rapeseed wax is that it has a relatively low melting point, which makes the container easy to clean with hot water and soap or in the dishwasher (if the material of the container allows it).

-Below is an overview of the various designs that were on display during the DDW in the Vij5 showroom.
-This varied from prototypes to small series, depending on the possibilities we had available before the DDW.
-From the DDW onwards, we will try to make a small production series of most Design candles, so they can be purchased in our webshop.
-A selection of all entries may become a permanent part of the Vij5 collection.
+Below is an overview of the various Design that were on display in the Vij5 showroom during DDW.
+These varied from prototypes to small series, depending on the possibilities we had at our disposal prior to the DDW.
+Starting from the DDW, we will try to make a small production series of most Design so that the candles can be purchased in our webshop.
+A selection of all submissions may become a permanent part of the Vij5 collection.

 David Derksen - Table Architecture